wazuh/wazuh-indexer/integrations/README.md

 /usr/share/logstash/bin/logstash -f /usr/share/logstash/pipeline/indexer-to-s3.conf --path.settings /etc/logstash
 ```

+All three pipelines are configured to fetch the latest data from the *wazuh-indexer* every minute.
+In
+the case of `indexer-to-file`, the data is written at the same pace, whereas `indexer-to-s3`, data
+is uploaded every 5 minutes.

 For development or debugging purposes, you may want to enable hot-reload, test or debug on these files,
 by using the `--config.reload.automatic`, `--config.test_and_exit` or `--debug` flags, respectively.